-If you have no problems with regards to the cost, then you won’t mind spending a couple dollars.
+If you have no problems with regards to the cost, then you won’t mind spending a couple of dollars.
 But if your pocket doesn’t allow you to engage in a splurge, it is better to form a fixed budget and stick to it.
 You will be getting what you pay for; it is as simple as that.
-So, if you spend more than a thousand dollars, you will get high-quality images and a great video quality.
+So, if you spend more than a thousand dollars, you will get high-quality images and great video quality.

-Even the number of features increase as the price shoots up.
+Even the number of features increases as the price shoots up.
 However, you can also get a great camera for $200 which may fulfill your purpose and be easy on your pocket at the same time.
 You can expect g different levels of performance at varying costs.

 3. The Type Of Camera You Need: DSLR Or A Point-and-Shoot Camera